Coffee: A Global Phenomenon

 5. Coffee Processing Methods

-- Honey Process: This method is a hybrid between washed and natural processes.
-The coffee cherries are depulped, but the mucilage is left on the beans during the drying stage.
-The amount of mucilage remaining determines the “color” of the honey process: white, yellow, red, or black.
-Honey process coffees exhibit a range of flavors, combining the fruity sweetness of natural coffees with the clarity of washed coffees.
+• Honey Process: This technique is a combination of the washing and natural process approaches.
+During the drying process, the coffee cherries have their pulp removed, but the mucilage remains on the coffee beans itself.
+The quantity of mucilage that is left over at the end of the honey processing is what defines the "colour" of the honey: white, yellow, red, or black.
+Honey process coffees have a wide variety of flavours, blending the fruity sweetness of natural coffees with the clarity of washed coffees.
+This results in a coffee that has a range of flavour profiles.

 6. Coffee Roasting Profiles